gantry/docs/pages/01.gantry5/04.tutorials/07.using-the-icon-picker/docs.md

     tag: [gantry5]
 ---

-Gantry 5 has support for [Font Awesome’s](http://fortawesome.github.io/Font-Awesome/) growing icon library built right in to its core.
+Gantry 5 has support for [Font Awesome’s](http://fortawesome.github.io/Font-Awesome/) growing icon library built right into its core.
 This means that anyone using a Gantry-powered template will have the ability to use any of these incredible vector icons anywhere on your page.

 ![Icon Picker](icon_picker_2.png?classes=shadow,border)